Last update

 In this sector, we are also pleased that Lyten and Pony.ai have decided to set up in Luxembourg.
 Pony.ai is a leader in America and China in the field of autonomous driving.
 The company will establish its European headquarters and research centre in Luxembourg.

-To carry out this type of research, we need powerful computers, another essential component of this ecosystem.
+To carry out this type of research, we need high-performance computers, another essential component of this ecosystem.
 To this end, we're working on a new-generation supercomputer to replace Meluxina.
 And we're going even further.
 In March, we submitted our application to host one of the first quantum computers in the EU.

 As you can see, our actions are all part of an integrated approach.
 An approach with a clear objective: to position Luxembourg as a leader in the data economy.
 If we want to be a leading player, we also need a strategy to support the rise of artificial intelligence.
 A technology described by many as the next industrial revolution.
 We are working on this strategy.
-The aim is to use this new technology for the benefit of our citizens, to improve their quality of life and the services available to them.
+The aim is to use it for the benefit of our citizens, to improve their quality of life and the services available to them.

 This data ecosystem is also important for our financial sector, which drives our economy.
 We want to continue this success story.
 To achieve this, it is essential that we remain competitive, because competition never stops.